abspicer/stat_826_test/ReadMe.md

-This is our test for stat 826. :)
+This is Alex and Yujia's test for stat 826. :)